leap-stc/CMIP6-pCO2-testbed/README.md

 - Refactor Code and run analysis on new vs old testbed

 ## Milestones

+- Create testbed form existing CMIP6 data in pangeo catalog
+  - Analysis on existing CMIP6 data in pangeo catalog
 - New CMIP6 data available in main catalog
-- Analysis on old data
-- ...
+  - Create testbed

 ## Deliverables